-Due to a refinement of transaction results in trading income prior year amounts of interest instruments trading, equity and commodity trading and other trading have been adjusted.
+1 Due to a refinement of transaction results in trading income prior year amounts of interest instruments trading, equity and commodity trading and other trading have been adjusted.
+2 The foreign exchange transaction results have been refined, therefore foreign exchange transaction results for balances not being 'fair value to profit or loss' have been reported as part of the other operating income.
+Comparative figures have not been adjusted.